OpenSwitchNOS/openswitch-ops/docs/pluggable_modules_user_guide.md

 QSFP+ modules include 40-Gb DAC modules, 40-Gb optical transceivers, and 10-Gb 4X transceivers (which split the four lanes of a QSFP+ module into individual interfaces).

-## How to setup and configure pluggable modules
+## How to set up and configure pluggable modules

 ### Setting up the basic configuration